 NATIONAL AIRBORNE DAY

 August 16, 1940, marks the date of the first official Army parachute jump at Ft.
 Benning, Georgia.
-The successful jump validated the innovative concept of inserting United States ground combat forces behind a battle line by parachute.
-These sky soldiers represent some of the most prestigious and effectively trained forces in the United States Army.
+The successful jump validated the innovative concept of inserting U.S. ground combat forces behind a battle line by parachute.
+These sky soldiers represent some of the most prestigious and expertly trained forces in the United States Army.

 In the U.S. Army currently, two airborne divisions operate.
 The 82nd Airborne Division out of Ft.
 Bragg, North Carolina began as an infantry division.
 During World War I, the 82nd Division activation on 25 August 1917 at Camp Gordon.
 In 1918, they earned the nickname All American for the composition of their division.
 Since the soldiers came not from all across the country, but several were immigrants, too.
 The 82nd Division represented all of America as few other divisions did at the time.

 The second and still active airborne division had a short-lived beginning.
 During World War I, the 101st Airborne Division organized for a short while during World War I on 2 November 1918.
 However, the war ended shortly after.
 During World War II, the Screaming Eagles were activated on 16 August 1942 at Camp Claiborne, Louisiana.
 They currently make their home at Ft.
 Campbell, Kentucky.

 Both units have served around the world in combat, peacekeeping, and humanitarian missions.

 The United States military in all of its branches provide the most professional military men and women of the world.
 Thank a paratrooper and use #NationalAirborneDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!